 Several credit cards have signup bonuses that you can use to pay for travel, but I'm going to keep this as simple as possible.
 Let's focus on the Sapphire Preferred Card, which gives you 60,000 bonus points when you spend $4,000 in the first three months after you open your account.
 That translates to about $500 to spend on airfare or hotels, or over $1,000 to use on travel if you use one of Chase’s transfer partners like Hyatt or United.

 For example, a round trip from anywhere in the US on United is only 25,000 miles in economy, so the sign up bonus alone could cover a flight for you and a buddy.
 If you're keen on using your Ultimate Rewards points for hotels, the Hyatt Place Downtown is a Category 4 hotel, which is only 12,000 points a night.
-You could also earn two free nights by signing up for the Chase Hyatt Visa card, which offers two free nights at any Hyatt worldwide for $2,000 in spend in the first three months of card membership.
+You could also earn two free nights by signing up for the World of Hyatt Credit Card, which offers 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, 25,000 Bonus Points after you spend $6,000 total within 6 months of account opening.
 That will set you up for a nice free weekend at the Park Hyatt Chicago, normally 25,000 points a night.

 You can also earn 10,000 bonus points from every friend you sign up for the card.
 Sign up five friends and you’ll have the same 50,000 bonus points you’d have earned from spending the initial amount.

 As an added bonus, you earn two points per dollar on flights, hotels, and dining, and one point per dollar on everything else.
 That’s what makes this such a powerful reward for travelers.
 Now that you've got a budget to work with, let's figure out the rest.